-- Fence permits are available from Economic and Community Development located at 1920 S. Germantown Road.
+- Fence permits are available from the Neighborhood Services Division of Economic and Community Development located at 1920 S. Germantown Road.
 The permit fee (subject to change) is $30.
 Permit fees are doubled for permits issued after work commences.

 - There are restrictions on fence height, setbacks from property lines, fencing materials and drainage.

 - Special restrictions apply to a corner lot (a lot adjacent to two or more intersecting streets) and a double frontage lot (lot with frontage on two non-intersecting streets).

 - The smooth side of a fence must be placed toward the street when the fence runs parallel to the street.